 Please note: MIT affiliates and employees who change immigration status and/or become resident aliens for federal tax purposes should notify the MIT Payroll Office, NE49-4097, and file a new Form W-4, if necessary.
 This is the responsibility of each scholar, not of MIT.

-Those who have changed visa and/or tax status during the course of 2013 and individuals in H-1, H-4, TN, or TD visa status who were in the United States fewer than 183 days in 2013 may have additional issues or filing requirements and should consult the IRS resource materials carefully (See IRS Publication 519, which can be downloaded from http://www.irs.gov/formspubs/).
+Those who have changed visa and/or tax status during the course of 2014 and individuals in H-1, H-4, TN, or TD visa status who were in the United States fewer than 183 days in 2014 may have additional issues or filing requirements and should consult the IRS resource materials carefully (See IRS Publication 519).

 If you are a nonresident for federal tax purposes, this does not necessarily mean you will be a nonresident for state tax purposes.